nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Nanofilled:** Pertaining to materials that are filled with nanoscale fillers such as nanoclays.

-### Expanded Definition and Usage\nNanoclays are esteemed for their ability to significantly alter and improve the mechanical, thermal, and barrier properties of polymers.
+### Expanded Definition and Usage:
+Nanoclays are esteemed for their ability to significantly alter and improve the mechanical, thermal, and barrier properties of polymers.
 In the packaging industry, nanoclays provide a cost-effective means of enhancing the protective capabilities of plastic films, making them ideal for food products that require longer storage life.
 In the automotive sector, nanoclays contribute to lightweight designs that do not compromise on strength or safety, helping manufacturers meet stringent regulations and consumer expectations for fuel efficiency and eco-friendliness.